-Perhaps the most romantic theater in the world, Taormina’s Greek Theater hovers above the town, embedded in the side of Mount Tauro.
+Taormina’s Greek Theater, one of the best places to visit in Southern Italy, hovers above the town, embedded in the side of Mount Tauro.

 This third-century amphitheater was built by the Greeks was renovated by the Romans, who added more space and embellishments such as statues and columns.
 The Romans also transformed it into a multi-purpose venue, hosting games and gladiatorial combat.